filefoxper/agent-reducer/docs/api.md

 * Flows.latest - to take state changes which is leaded by the newest calling of a flow method.
 * Flows.debounce - to make the flow method work with a debounce effect.
 * Flows.block - to make flow method work atomically.
 It is always used on an async method, to prevent this method works again when it has not finished.
 The `timeout` set can release the block state, if the async method is not finished for a too long time.
+* Flows.submitOnce - to make the flow method work only once if it has no error.

 ## effect